Human support for understanding SEND services

 Somerset Parent Carer Forum

 Somerset Parent Carer Forum feels passionately about ensuring all our children have the best chance in life and receive the correct support and services in order to achieve their full potential.
-The forum runs regular coffee mornings (Finding Your Way) to provide opportunities for families to meet up and share time in a non-judgemental atmosphere with people who get it.
+The forum runs regular coffee mornings (Chill and Chat) to provide opportunities for families to meet up and share time in a non-judgemental atmosphere with people who get it.
 In addition, throughout the year they run information events, training sessions and produce newsletters.

 SENDIAS

-Support is available to SEND families and individuals who are in need when applying for or in the process of the Education Health and Care needs assessment or plan process.
+Support, information and advice is available to SEND families.
+This can include information on Education, Health and Care (EHC) Needs Assessments and Plans.
 The Special Educational Needs and Disabilities Information and Advice Service (SENDIAS) is free, confidential and impartial.

 CCS Village & Community Agents